 Salvation for the World

-Jesus calls upon his followers to make disciples of all the nations.
+Jesus calls upon his followers to make disciples (apprentices) of all the nations.
 The significance of this command must not be understated.
 For the early Christians, obedience to the Great Commission involved nothing less than going to nations that Rome had conquered and claimed as its own and calling on the people to switch their allegiance from Caesar to Christ.
+Caesar had already sent out evangelists to preach his gospel and now Jesus was sending out his.
 Such an effort was considered treasonous.
 The kingdoms of Christ and Caesar were on a collision course.
 The new disciples were required to pledge their loyalty to a foreign King in a public baptism in the name of a God who was foreign to Rome.
 This could mean the death penalty, especially if the new converts were Roman citizens or served in a governmental capacity.

 The devil and his nations have their idea of what the “good news” is.
 The word “gospel” is surprisingly political.
-This was a phrase that Caesar was already using.
-It meant a military victory at the hands of the Romans.1 Before Jesus started his ministry he went into the wilderness and was tempted by the enemy (Matthew 4:1-11; Luke 4:1-13).
-The Satan offers Jesus all the kingdoms of the world in exchange for worship.
+Before Jesus started his ministry, he went into the wilderness and was tempted by the enemy (Matthew 4:1-11; Luke 4:1-13).
+Satan offered Jesus all the kingdoms of the world in exchange for worship.
 Satan offers all the kingdoms of the world because they are his to offer.
-But Jesus refuses them because he knows it is not his mission to take back the world by violent force, which the worship of Satan requires.
+But Jesus refused them because he knows it is not his mission to take back the world by violent force, which the worship of Satan requires.
 Instead, Jesus’ nation would take over the world with love.

 The Spirit of the Lord is on me, because he has anointed me to proclaim good news to the poor.
 He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to set the oppressed free, to proclaim the year of the Lord’s favor.

 His mission, he says, is to preach the good news to the poor, free those whom Satan has imprisoned and deceived, heal the sick, and begin the process of freeing them from oppression.
-God’s Kingdom is an eternal Kingdom that started with the arrival of Jesus and it’s mission is to reverse the curse of death, sin, sickness, and decay. (learn more about the Kingdom of God here)
+God’s Kingdom is an eternal Kingdom that started with the arrival of Jesus and its mission is to reverse the curse of death, sin, sickness, and decay.
+The true Gospel is the announcement of the arrival of Christ’s new world order.

 You have made them to be a kingdom and priests to serve our God, and they will reign on the earth.

-As strange as it may seem, for many people the Gospel is not good news at all (1 Corinthians 1:18).
+As strange as it may seem, for many people, the Gospel is not good news at all (1 Corinthians 1:18).
 People like “the gospel” when it is limited to the forgiveness that is available through Christ’s sacrifice.
-However, when they hear that God’s Kingdom includes obedience to his commands to love their enemies and refusal of the use of violence, they cannot tolerate it, preferring the pagan fantasy of easy grace and its self-indulgent reward of floating around heaven.
+However, when they hear that God’s Kingdom includes obedience to his commands to love their enemies and refusal of the use of violence, they often cannot tolerate it, preferring the pagan fantasy of easy grace and its self-indulgent reward of floating around heaven.
 For many, the true Gospel is anathema because it contradicts them, their traditions, their patriotism, and their ideas.
+Ultimately, the true Gospel spells the total destruction of worldly nations that many Christians hold dear.

 The announcement of “good news”—the very best news that could be heard today—was about Christ’s Kingdom being established on earth.
-Living in God’s Kingdom is salvation.
+Living in God’s Kingdom is salvation from the sin of empire.
 Unfortunately, ‘Jesus as Savior’ is often preached without reference to the Kingdom.
 But apart from the Kingdom, there is no gospel, and there is no salvation.
 Paul issues a sharp rebuke for anyone who preaches a false gospel (Galatians 1:6-8).
 Christians rarely set out to twist the gospel, but they often preach a gospel that is shaped more by the pagan cultures around them than by the Scriptures.

 For the Kingdom of God is not a matter of talk but of power.